Mystified by Menopause?

 “Part of our mission is to let women know what’s coming—the range of common experiences—because it can help them understand what’s going on during the transition,” says Greendale.

 Among the study’s many findings, the researchers discovered that thinking can become temporarily muddled during perimenopause.
 “Our study found that women were not learning information as efficiently as they had before.
-There was a subtle decline in performance during the transition,” says Greendale.
+There was a subtle decline in Related to the ability to think, learn and remember. performance during the transition,” says Greendale.
 But the learning deficits went away once women hit postmenopause.
 “So there’s light at the end of the tunnel,” she says.

 Another part of the study looked at mood and found that depressive symptoms—such as feelings of hopelessness, loss of appetite and a persistent sad mood—increase during the transition and continue into postmenopause.
 During that same period, hot flashes and night sweats also tend to increase.